pattonsgirl/Spring2020-CEG2350/Lab01/assignment.md

 * SSH into your AWS server with the following (replace */path/to/private/key* and *ElasticIP* with your information):
   `ssh -i /path/to/private/key ubuntu@ElasticIP`

+*Note: There are no questions to answer in Part 1.
+Please just document your experience creating the lab environment.*

 ### Acknowledgement
 Credit to Matt Kijowski's GitHub Repo - [Lab 1 for Cyber Security Analysis](https://github.com/mkijowski/cyber-security-analysis-applied/blob/master/labs/lab1.md)